-Libyan militias are ‘making a killing’ off kidnapping refugees for ransom
+Libyan militias ‘making a killing’ off kidnapping refugees for ransom

 Refugee Salem Doma was tortured and held for ransom in Bani Walid, Libya, another victim of human trafficking.